JetBrains/teamcity-documentation/topics/configuring-vcs-triggers.md

 <anchor name="ConfiguringVCSTriggers-Triggerabuildonchangesinsnapshotdependencies"/>

-## Trigger a build on changes in snapshot dependencies
+## Trigger build on changes in snapshot dependencies

-If you have a [build chain](build-chain.md) (i.e. a number of builds interconnected by [snapshot dependencies](dependent-build.md#Snapshot+Dependency)),  the triggers are to be configured in the final build in the chain.
+If you have a [build chain](build-chain.md) (that is a number of builds interconnected by [snapshot dependencies](dependent-build.md#Snapshot+Dependency)), the triggers are to be configured in the final build in the chain.
 This is _pack setup_ in the image below.

 <include src="build-dependencies-setup.md" include-id="trigger-on-ssdep-chngs"/>